openredact/nerwhal/README.md

 ## Integrated recognizers

 NERwhal follows the philosophy that recognizers are specific to the language, use case, and requirements.
-Thus, the intended way of usage is to define your own custom recognizers.
+The recommended way to use is to define your own custom recognizers.
-Yet, to exemplify its usage and to help you bootstrap your own recognition suite, some example recognizers are implemented in [nerwhal/integrated_recognizers](nerwhal/integrated_recognizers).
+Yet to exemplify its usage and to help you bootstrap your own recognition suite, some example recognizers are implemented in [nerwhal/integrated_recognizers](nerwhal/integrated_recognizers).
-Please refer to each recognizers' PyDoc for more information and keep in mind, that none of these recognizers will recognize all occurrences of their category, and that they may produce false positives results.
+Please refer to each recognizers' PyDoc for more information, and keep in mind that none of these recognizers will catch all occurrences of their category, and that they may produce false positives results.

 ## Usage